Simulating stochastic population dynamics: The Linear Noise Approximation can capture non-linear phenomena: Introduction

-The networks of stochastic interactions between different populations are often called reaction networks.
-The term reaction is not only used for biochemical reactions but any event that directly causes a change in the population of one or more species or groups.
-The stochastic dynamics of reaction networks, can be described, under certain assumptions, by a Markov process $\{\bY(t) = (Y_1(t),\dots,Y_n(t))^\top: t\geq 0\}$, describing the evolution of $n$ different populations over time.
+Networks of stochastic interactions between different populations are often called reaction networks.
+The term ‘reaction’ refers not only to biochemical reactions, but to any event that directly changes the population of one or more species or groups.
+The stochastic dynamics of reaction networks can be described, under certain assumptions, by a Markov process $\{\bY(t) = (Y_1(t),\dots,Y_n(t))^\top: t\geq 0\}$, describing the evolution of $n$ different populations over time.
 The so-called (chemical) master equation \cite{Gill76}, which describes the evolution of the probability distribution of the species populations over time, is analytically solvable only in rare cases, severely limiting its tractability.
-The stochastic simulation algorithm (SSA), also known as the Gillespie algorithm\cite{Gill77}, produces exact simulations of the Markov process $\{\bY(t):t\geq 0\}$ but it is far too slow to be used in most applied settings since it simulates every single reaction event.
+The stochastic simulation algorithm (SSA), also known as the Gillespie algorithm \cite{Gill77}, produces exact simulations of the Markov process $\{\bY(t):t\geq 0\}$ but the SSA is far too slow to be used in most practical applications since it simulates every single reaction event.

 At present, there are several methods available for approximating the master equation, which aim to accelerate simulations.
 Notable examples include tau leaping algorithms \cite{Gill2001,Gill2003} and the numerical integration of the chemical Langevin equations \cite{Gill2000}.
-Both of these approaches significantly increase simulation speed; however, they leave no scope for the analytical study of the probability distributions of the populations and can be extremely slow for sensitivity analysis and parameter estimation.
+Both approaches significantly increase simulation speed; however, they leave no scope for the analytical study of the probability distributions of the populations and can be extremely slow for sensitivity analysis and parameter estimation.
 Other recent methods \cite{Cao2018,Jia2024} focus on simplifying protein-binding reactions, which frequently appear in molecular biology networks.